xanthonyalvarezx/activity-javascript-katas-loops-collection/README.md

 9. Return the multiples of 5, counting down from 100.
 (100, 95, 90, ..., 10, 5)
 10. Return the square numbers, counting down from 100.
 (100, 81, 64, ..., 4, 1)

-Push your code into your GitLab repository.
-In Canvas, **please submit your Gitlab Project url (ex: https://gitlab.com/username/katas1)** and in GitLab add KA_grading as a member on your project with "Reporter" permission.
+Push your code into your GitLab repository and deploy it via GitLab pages.
+In Canvas, **please submit your Gitlab Pages url (ex: https://petem14.gitlab.io/js-katas-02/)** and in GitLab add KA_grading as a member on your project with "Reporter" permission.